eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/get-secret-note-403.md

 description: How to solve API challenge 31 - forbidden to access secret note 403
 ---

-How to complete the unauthorized secret note challenge, which returns a status code of 403 Forbidden.
+# How to complete the unauthorized secret note challenge

+When we are not authorized to access information we should receive a status code of 403 Forbidden.

 ## 	Authorization Challenge